Greginkansas/-openhab-openhab1wiki/AKM868-Binding.md

 		Presence_AKM.sendCommand("ON")
 	    switch (action) {
 		    case '0' :   {
-					logDebug("JK","AKM => Ping")
 					Presence_AKM1_Action.sendCommand("Ping")
 			    }
 		    case '1' :   {
-					logDebug("JK","AKM => KeyPressedShort")
 					Presence_AKM1_Action.sendCommand("PressedShort")
 		    	    }
 		    case '5' :   {
-		 			logDebug("JK","AKM => KeyPressedLong");
 		 			Presence_AKM1_Action.sendCommand("PressedLong")
 		            }
 	    }
 	}
-	else {
-			logError("JK","AKM hat fehlerhaftes Packet gesendet"+Presence_AKM_ComPort.state.toString)
-	}
 end
 ```

-This rule periodically checks if the there was an update from the keyfob.
+A second rule is needed tp periodically check if the there was an update from the keyfob.
 If there was no update in the last 100 sec, the assumption is that the fob is out of range.
 ```
 rule "Presence AKM reset"
 	when
 		Time cron "0 0/1 * * * ?"
 then
-		logDebug("JK","AKM_LatUpdate : " + Presence_AKM1_LastUpdate.state.toString)
 		if (Presence_AKM.state == ON) {
 			var DateTimeType l_akm1 = Presence_AKM1_LastUpdate.state as DateTimeType
 			if ((new DateTimeType().calendar.timeInMillis - l_akm1.calendar.timeInMillis) > 100000){  // 100 sec timeout
 				Presence_AKM1_Action.sendCommand("Away")
 				Presence_AKM.sendCommand("OFF")
-				logInfo("JK","AKM hat Abwesenheit von Key 1 festgestellt");
 			}
 		}
 end
 ```